Alejogb1/job-board/blog-data/can-multiple-features-be-retrieved-from-feast-in-a-single-request.md

 id: "can-multiple-features-be-retrieved-from-feast-in-a-single-request"
 ---

-Okay, let’s tackle this one.
+, let’s tackle this one.
 I remember a project a few years back where we were building a real-time recommendation engine.
 Fetching features efficiently from our feature store, Feast, became absolutely critical, especially at peak load.
 We quickly discovered that naively querying one feature at a time was a performance bottleneck, leading to unacceptable latency.
-So, the short answer to your question is a resounding yes: feast absolutely supports retrieving multiple features in a single request, and you’d *really* want to be doing that for any kind of serious production workload.
+So, the short answer to your question is a resounding yes: feast absolutely supports retrieving multiple features in a single request, and you’d _really_ want to be doing that for any kind of serious production workload.

 Let’s unpack this a bit, shall we?
-It's not just about *can* it, but *how* and *why* it's the preferred approach.
+It's not just about _can_ it, but _how_ and _why_ it's the preferred approach.
 When you’re dealing with real-time applications, especially machine learning inference, the latency of feature retrieval can significantly impact the end-to-end performance.
 Each request has an overhead: network latency, server processing time, and, within feast itself, the mechanics of retrieving data.
 Doing individual lookups multiplies this overhead.
 Think of it like fetching individual ingredients for a recipe one by one – much less efficient than grabbing a prepped basket with everything you need.

 Feast offers a streamlined way to request multiple features for a set of entities, effectively optimizing this process.
 The API allows you to specify the entities (e.g., user ids, product ids), and then the specific features you require across all of them, all within a single call.
 This dramatically reduces the overhead, making your inference pipeline much faster.